 One fat dwarf with a black beard stopped and grabbed me by the wrist.
 He shouted something in a gravelly voice, but I couldn't understand it.
-The dwarf—upon closer inspection, I realized that "he" was actually a "she", I was looking at a short, stout, bearded woman—not something you normally see in Ohio.
+Upon closer inspection, I realized that "he" was actually a "she", and I was looking at a short, stout, bearded woman—not something you normally see in Ohio.
 She tugged on my arm, but I refused to budge.
 My parents had always told me never to go anywhere with strangers.
-Eventually giving up on me, the dwarf shook her head and left me.
+Eventually giving up on me, the dwarf shook her head and left.

 I was so frightened I forgot to cry.

 What was going on?
 Why was everyone running?
 What were they afraid of?
 Why was I even here?
 My house?
 My bedroom?
 Where had they gone?
 Where was Mom?
 Where was Dad?
 I didn't know.

 My heart was racing.
-I curled into a ball, sitting on the stone floor beside a thick pillar.
+I curled into a ball, sitting on the floor beside a thick stone pillar.
 No one noticed me.
-They were all too wrapped up in their own problems to notice a little six-year-old human girl.
-(Looking back on it, I can't say I blame them.)
+They were all too wrapped up in their own problems to notice a little human girl.
+I can't say I blame them.

-All of a sudden the fear, the panic, the unknown, it all got to me.
+It was then that the fear, the panic, the unknown, all got to me.
 I buried my face in my hands and started to bawl.
-I could taste salt on my lips.
+Snot was streaming down my face.
+I could taste salty tears on my lips.
 A deep hacking sound rose in my throat and I coughed.
-Snot was streaming down my face.

 "Gos!
 Gos!
 Sebar!" a deep voice boomed from above.

-I looked up and stared up at the dwarf in front of me.
-A little taller than the other dwarves, he had long, scraggly black hair and beard.
-He wore the same battle armor as the others, but there was a superior air about him that stood out from the rest.
-His sword was grasped in his right hand, and his left hand was curled into a fist with long, red burns covering the back of the hand.
+I lifted my head and stared up at a dwarf in front of me.
+He was a little taller than the other dwarves and had long, scraggly black hair and beard.
+He wore the same battle armor as the others, but there was a superior air about him that the others hadn't possessed.
+His sword was grasped in his right hand, and his left hand was curled into a fist.
+Long, red burns covering his fingers and wrist.